NBA 2K10

-NBA 2K10 is a 2009 basketball simulation video game developed by Visual Concepts and published by 2K Sports.
+NBA 2K10 is a 2009 basketball simulation video game developed by Visual Concepts and published by 2K.
 It was released in October and November 2009 for Microsoft Windows, PlayStation 2, PlayStation 3, PlayStation Portable, Xbox 360, and Wii.
 As the eleventh installment in the NBA 2K series, it is the successor to NBA 2K9 and the predecessor to NBA 2K11.
 Kobe Bryant of the Los Angeles Lakers is the cover athlete of the game.
 NBA 2K10 is the first game in the series to be released for the PlayStation Portable and Nintendo Wii platforms; it is also the first game in the series to be released on a Nintendo console since NBA 2K3 was released for the GameCube in 2002.
 The game is NBA 2K's last 2000s entry.

 The game strives to realistically depict the experience of basketball, and more specifically, the National Basketball Association.
 Players mainly play NBA basketball games in a variety of game modes with real players and teams as well as customizable players.
 MyPlayer mode is one of the new features; in it, players create their own player and play through their career in the NBA.
 A mode called Association is also present, in which the player assumes control of an NBA organization, and simulates through seasons.
 Online modes and quick play options among others are also available.

 In addition to the regular edition of the game, a limited edition, known as the Anniversary Edition, was also released; it included several bonuses, such as a poster and figurine.
 Only 30,000 copies of the Anniversary Edition were manufactured.
 A downloadable title available for PlayStation Network and Xbox Live, called NBA 2K10 Draft Combine, was released prior to the release of the main game; it tied into the main game's MyPlayer mode.

 NBA 2K10 received favorable reviews from critics upon release.
 Positive comments were directed at the overall gameplay and presentation, as well as the introduction of the MyPlayer mode, while negative comments were concerning the presence of numerous technical issues.
 By February 2010, the game had sold over two million copies worldwide.